Lakhankumawat/LearnCPP/L-LinkedList/S-SinglyLinkedList/README.md

 =======

-# To reverse a Linked List
+# Reverse a Linked List
 Given pointer to the head node of a linked list, the task is to reverse the linked list.
 We need to reverse the list by changing the links between nodes.
 ## Example
 Input: Head of following linked list